SmartlyDressedGames/Unturned-Docs/Foliage.md

 V1 of devkit foliage unfortunately saved small individual regions into their own files, which makes maps slow to copy, download and install.
 V2 fixes this by storing pointers for each region into a single file at the cost of RAM in editor.

-1. Run game with the `-SaveFoliageUsingV2` command-line argument.
-2. Open a foliage V1 level in the devkit editor.
-3. Resave level.
-4. Move the level's Foliage directory elsewhere as a backup just in case.
+Following the 3.22.20.0 update, maps with foliage V1 will default to saving as V2 without the `-SaveFoliageUsingV2` command-line argument.
+The older files are still kept in the map's Foliage directory as a backup, so they should be manually removed after conversion to free up space.